DefinetlyNotAI/Logicytics/CONTRIBUTING.md

 ## Guidelines for Modifications 📃

-When making modifications to the Logicytics project, please adhere to the following guidelines on the WiKi page.
+When making modifications to the Logicytics project, please adhere to the following guidelines on the Wiki page.

 ## Issues and labels 🛠️